Program Evaluation with Remotely Sensed Outcomes: Identification via Stability of Remotely Sensed Variables

+\begin{example}[Binary outcome, no covariates] For intuition, consider the setting where the outcome is binary and there are no covariates: $K = 2$, $y_1 = 1$, $y_2 = 0$, and $\mathcal{X} = \varnothing$.
+Treatment and outcome variation simplify to scalars $\Delta^e$ and $\Delta^o$.
+Theorem~\ref{theorem:disc_outcomes_incomplete} reduces to a ratio:

-For intuition on Theorem \ref{theorem:ate2}, consider the case without covariates.
-Then $\Delta^e$ is simply a scalar computed from the experimental sample, where the treatment is observed.
-Similarly, $\Delta^o$ is simply a scalar computed from the observational sample, where the outcome is observed.
-Theorem~\ref{theorem:ate2} shows that $\theta_0=\frac{\E(\Delta^e|R)}{\E(\Delta^o|R)}.$ This ratio appears to be a new formula for data combination, where the numerator and denominator are from different samples.
-The numerator reflects how both the treatment and the outcome affect the RSV, so we must divide it by the effect of the outcome on the RSV, in order to isolate the desired causal parameter.
+This ratio appears to be a new formula for data combination, where the numerator and denominator are from different samples.
+The numerator captures the effect of both $D$ and $Y$ on $R$, so we must divide it by the effect of $Y$ on $R$ in order to isolate the effect of $D$ on $Y$.
+Crucially, there is no need to specify the conditional distribution of $R$ given $Y$. $\blacktriangle$ \end{example}

-For identification, Theorem \ref{theorem:ate2} implies that we may introduce representations of the RSV.
-Such representations can be arbitrary, as long as they predict outcome variation.
+More generally, Theorem~\ref{theorem:disc_outcomes_incomplete} identifies the conditional average treatment effect, for each covariate stratum, through a system of conditional moments.
+Each conditional moment contrasts one possible outcome value against a baseline outcome value.
+These conditional moments imply unconditional moments.